Tonetfal/UE5FSM/README.md

 Download the release that you wish to use from the [Release](https://github.com/Tonetfal/UE5FSM/releases) page, and copy its Plugins directory into your project's root.

-The plugin is dependant on [UE5Coro](https://github.com/landelare/ue5coro).
+The plugin is dependent on [UE5Coro](https://github.com/landelare/ue5coro).
 Refer to its documentation for the installation process and other features.
+This plugin supports UE5Coro 1, and was tested on 1.10.

 ## Description

-Finite State Machine is an actor component that is meant to be attached to actors that have a state.
+Finite State Machine is an actor component meant to be attached to actors that have a state.
 You can make different logic using that.
 Each piece of logic has to be built using [machine states](Docs/States.md) and their [labels](Docs/Labels.md).
 The machine states have a wide range of events and functions to control the logic flow.
-The machine state always know what state it's in in order to start or abort context dependant logic.
+The machine state always knows what state it's to start or abort context-dependent logic.
 Every machine state can have its unique [data](Docs/StateData.md) object to store its own project-specific data in.
 There are [tools](Docs/Debug.md) to debug your own finite state machines easily.
 If those aren't enough, you can always extend them pretty easily by adding more debug information to it.

-Read more the plugin in the [documentation](Docs) and in the source code, as it's all well documented.
+Read more about the plugin in the [documentation](Docs) and in the source code, as it's all well documented.

 ## Example